kilbanks/anhourinthecity.com/_posts/2017-07-20-day-28-night-at-the-museum.md

 Never fear though, we had beers!

-The beer I was drinking was actually brewed with the plants they grow on the roof the building, It was slightly bitter and very tasty.
+The beer I was drinking was actually brewed with the plants they grow on the roof of the building.
+It was slightly bitter and very tasty.
 I’ve only recently started drinking beer & I love it!
 I never would have thought I would say that a year or two ago, but I get it now.
 I think sour beers were the perfect bridge.

 The museum was pretty crowded and difficult to walk through at times.
-It made me think about how even when I’m drunk, I still try to be aware of being in the way of the people around me.
+It made me think about how even when I’m buzzed, I still try to be aware of being in the way of the people around me.
 I thought this was just common sense/courtsey but I was wrong.
 If walking in the city has taught me anything, it’s that most people don’t have time for anyone’s shit but their own.

 The event was 21+ and it was awesome!
 Chris and I tend to avoid museums like that during the day because they’re normally overrun with screaming children.
 Today it was just overrun with oblivious adults.
 I can deal with that!